-From his forest, which he restored some 38 years ago, Omar collects seeds from his salvaged trees.
+Omar collects seeds from the salvaged trees in his forest, which he began to restore over 38 years ago.
 As these are fine wood trees, they have become increasingly threatened due to indiscriminate clearing, particularly over the last decade.
-Omar sows the seeds in bags which he later distributes to indigenous communities near Puyo, who are working to replant them in their forests.
+Omar sows the seeds in bags which he later distributes to the indigenous communities near Puyo, who are working to replant them in their own forests.

 Collect and replant seeds from endangered trees